 Sailing: The Norfolk Broads are perfect for sailing with the wide open spaces of the many broads and rivers.
 Taster sessions are available for those who have never sailed before, while there are also day and residential courses where you will receive expert tuition and improve your existing skills.
 For experienced sailors why not take part in one of the many regattas that take place throughout the year such as Wroxham Week in late July and the Barton Regatta.

 Sailing in north Norfolk: Blakeney is the north Norfolk hotspot for sailing activity, but you'd need your own boat, whereas at Brancaster Staithe it's possible to hire or learn to sail, and there’s all sorts of nautical activity at the National Trust's Millennium Activity Centre.
 Kitesurfing and windsurfing are popular at Hunstanton.

 Boating in the Fens: Sailing can be undertaken in the Great Ouse and relief channel, but the Little Ouse, River Wissey and Great Ouse Cut and the Nene Ouise naivgation link are ideal for cruisers.
 Like a well-kept secret, it seems that many have yet to discover the wonders of boating in The Fens so cruise along and enjoy the peace of this tranquil landscape.
-To make this pastime more accessible, a Fens Waterway Project is also underway to connect the area to other waterways in the UK and King's Lynn will shortly have new visitor moorings.
+To make this pastime more accessible, a Fens Waterway Project is also underway to connect the area to other waterways in the UK.